se-tuebingen/questionnaire/README.md

 ### Scribble-Plugin

-Copy the plugin to your source folder and import it with
+Copy the Scribble-Plugin and the JavaScript-Plugin (`questionnaire.rkt` *and* `questionnaire.js`) to your source folder and import it with
 ```scribble
 @(require "questionnaire.rkt")
 ```